LiquidJesus/Twitch-Carousel-Remover/README.md

 Twitch's front page often features autoplaying video content with audio, which can be disruptive.
 This script gives you a cleaner, quieter experience.

-## License

-Distributed under the GNU GPLv3 License.
-See LICENSE file for more information.